vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/chart/README.md

 <!-- #region intro -->

-This plugin provides 4 ways to let you insert charts into your markdown file.
+This plugin provides 5 ways to let you insert charts into your markdown file.

 - Chart.js: A lightweight, easy-to-use, highly customizable chart library.

-  Chart.js is lighter comparing to Echarts.
+  Chart.js is lighter comparing to ECharts.

-- Echarts: A powerful, interactive charting and visualization library for browser.
+- ECharts: A powerful, interactive charting and visualization library for browser.

-  Echarts is more powerful comparing to Chart.js.
+  ECharts is more powerful comparing to Chart.js.

 - Flowchart: A simple markdown extension to generate flowcharts and sequence diagrams.